ScorpionesLabs/MSSqlPwner/README.md

 - `run_query_system_service` procedure executing queries using custom assembly on local server or on linked servers as system user
 - `inject-custom-asm` Inject code using custom assembly on local server or on linked servers (You can use modify the following [DLL Example](https://github.com/ScorpionesLabs/MSSqlPwner/blob/main/playbooks/custom-asm/Inject.cs).
 6. Direct Queries
-- `direct_query` Execute direct queries on local server or on linked servers
+- `direct-query` Execute direct queries on local server or on linked servers

 ## Lateral Movement and Chain Exploration: